-While this is not a behavior system, tasks can include some things that may be considered behaviors, such as getting dressed in the morning.
+While this is not a behavior system, tasks can include items considered as behaviors, such as getting dressed in the morning.
 Kids won't earn money per task, but rather one point per task or task cluster, then money for point ranges.

 - Make a household chore list that includes all tasks that keep the home clean, safe, and organized.
 Print one copy.

 - Make a list of kid's chores and household tasks you know your kids can do on their own.
-This can include educational activities like 30 minutes of reading time.
+This can include educational activities like 30 minutes of reading time or practicing handwriting.
 Print one copy.

-- List the self-care tasks and activities your child is expected to do each day without an option to skip it.
-These can be grouped in clusters and worth one point, like eating breakfast, brushing teeth, and getting dressed in the morning.
+- List the self-care tasks and activities your child is expected to do each day without an option to skip them.
+These can be grouped in clusters, with each cluster being worth one point.
+Items might include self-care tasks like eating breakfast, brushing teeth, and getting dressed in the morning.

 - Not all chores and tasks will be a part of the optional paid system.